- I am cooking spaghetti squash in my Instant Pot tomorrow. Let’s hope it turns out.

 - There’s nothing better than being invited to walk with my 16-year-old son and chatting the whole time.

 - Henry loves technology, video games, reading, and tormenting his brothers.

 - The public library is one of my favorite places.
 If that makes me a nerd, that’s okay.

 - I have about 8,000 pictures to sort through this summer.
 That number might be wrong – it might be more like 12,000.
 I inherited all of my grandma’s pictures, too, when my parents died.
 What do I do with them?
 They are taking over our basement.
 I think they are multiplying.

 - Noah never likes school to end, even though he’s ready for a break.

 - I’ve never eaten spaghetti squash.
 I guess there’s a first time for everything.

 - Monday night when Isaac was at the junior high indoor pool, he jumped off the diving board, looked at Chris, and yelled “Monday bus!” before he hit the water.
 This happened several times.
 This is only hilarious to parents of kids with autism, I think.

 - School’s out Friday afternoon.
 Isaac is requesting to go to a hotel.
 I’ve already started my deep breathing and positive affirmations.

 I'm Tyann Sheldon Rouw, mother of three sons, wife to one husband, and lover of all chocolates.
-My 15-year-old twins have autism.
+My twins have autism.
 I like the color green, advocating for autism, and trying to find the silver lining.
 Sometimes it's not easy.
 Usually it's funny.